amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/README.md

 ```
 will disable this and behave similar to a discrete GPU.

 Note: In the beta release of the amdflang-new/4.0 compiler HSA_XNACK=0 with a code with !$omp requires unified_shared_memory can be compiled in some cases as if no unified_shared_memory is required.
-This is a behaviour not according to the intended behaviour and will lead to an error message in future releases!
+This is a behavior not according to the standard and will lead to an error message in future releases!

 The exercises in the folders numbered 1 to 6 are small examples of what one may encounter when porting a real world code.
 Each excercise has it's own README with instructions.